MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/introduction-to-hardware-offloads.md

 # Introduction to NetAdapterCx hardware offloads

-> [!WARNING]
-> Some information in this topic relates to pre-released product, which may be substantially modified before it's commercially released.
-Microsoft makes no warranties, express or implied, with respect to the information provided here.
->
-> NetAdapterCx is preview only in Windows 10, version 2004.
->
-> Currently, NetAdapterCx client drivers cannot be certified.

 To increase its performance, the Windows TCP/IP stack can offload some tasks to a network interface card (NIC) that has the appropriate task offload capabilities.

 NetAdapterCx focuses on ease of offload configuration and management of offload capabilities.
 Client drivers only need to specify a simple configuration for their hardware offload capabilities and register callbacks to be notified of changes in capabilities.